 Helps Make Your Future Dialysis Treatments Safer, Easier, and Faster

-During the dialysis process your blood flows out of your body through a tube and into a dialysis machine where it is “cleaned” then returned to your body through another tube.
+During the process of dialysis blood flows out of your body through a tube and into a dialysis machine where it is “cleaned” then returned to your body through another tube.

 How Is The AV Fistula Surgery Performed?

-An arteriovenous fistula for dialysis is created when your vascular surgeon connects one of your arteries to one of your veins.
 When the artery is connected to the vein more blood volume is allowed to flow through the vein.
 In response to this, your vein stretches and it becomes stronger.

 AV Graft Surgery

-An arteriovenous graft for dialysis is created when your vascular surgeon connects one of your arteries to one of your veins using a man-made tube, made of plastic or other synthetic material instead of using your own tissue.
+An arteriovenous graft for dialysis is created when your vascular surgeon connects one of the arteries in your forearm to one of the veins in your forearm using a man-made tube, made of plastic or other synthetic material, instead of using your own tissue.